LET’S FALL IN LOVE

-We pride ourselves on our diamonds.
-In today’s world, saturated with man-made and synthetic imitations, we emphatically represent only the all-natural and stand for every single diamond in our inventory.
+We pride ourselves on providing clients with extraordinary diamonds as well as extraordinary service.
+In today’s world, saturated with man-made and synthetic imitations, we emphatically represent only the all-natural and stand 100% behind every single diamond in our inventory.
 Extreme care and effort is made to ensure our collection is comprised explicitly of ethically, responsibly, and above all naturally sourced diamonds.
-David Rosenberg himself meticulously ‘cherry-picks’ every stone we offer, and those selected are chosen as the few outstanding exceptions among thousands.
+David Rosenberg himself meticulously cherry picks every stone we offer, choosing only the few outstanding exceptions among thousands.

 INTRODUCING THE 4 C’S